quark-engine/quark-engine/docs/source/testing.rst

     $ git clone https://github.com/quark-engine/apk-samples.git

-Then we could test one of the apk in `apk-samples` by the rules `quark-rules`.
+Then we could test one of the apk in `apk-samples/malware-samples` by the rules `quark-rules`.
 For example:

 .. code-block:: bash